Skip to main content

 Conclusion

-MLOps extends DevOps to handle the unique challenges of machine learning: data versioning, model tracking, drift detection, and experiment management.
-But the foundation is still good DevOps—version control, CI/CD, monitoring, and automation.
+MLOps extends DevOps to handle the unique challenges of machine learning: data versioning, model tracking, drift detection, experiment management, and the Continuous Training loop that keeps models accurate over time.
+But the foundation is still solid DevOps: version control, CI/CD, monitoring, and automation.

 See these insights for your team